juvalen/mb-checker/README.md

-# Bookmark cleansing R3
+# Bookmark cleansing R3.1
 This is a simple command line utility to weed your good old bookmark file.

-After gathering and classifying bookmarks for more than 20 years one may hit dead URLs just when confident of having them.
+After gathering and classifying bookmarks for more than 20 years one may hit dead URLs just when expenting them work.
 In order to keep the bookmark list current I created this script.

-Feed this python scripts with a Chrome bookmark file and a list of http return codes to be pruned and it will crawl through it and try to reach each entry.
+Feed this python scripts with a Chrome bookmark file and a list of http return codes to be pruned and it will crawl through them and try to reach each entry.
 All successfull bookmarks will be copied to a _cleaner_ json file, and failing URLs will be copied to additional files named as the specified return code.

 Due to the large number of agents involved in Internet traffic, results achieved have not been as reliable as to think about complete automation.
 It means that two consecutive runs with the same few thousands of bookmarks won't yield the exact same results.
 So far, the suggestion is to keep the original bookmark file for some time, load the clean one in your browser, and review the rejected entries for yet valuable ones.
 This is for the time being.

-There is one script that crawls all entries included in the bookmarks and queues requests to workers that grab URLs in parallel following these steps:
+There is one script that crawls all entries included in the bookmarks and queues requests to workers that grab URLs in parallel performing these steps:
  - workers are created an listen to queue
  - main loop pushes entries to queue
  - workers reach URLs and store result
  - workers write results to file

-A second script has to be run takes that take file output plus the source bookmark plus a list of offending return codes and removes those bookmarks which returned that codes.
+A second script takes that file output plus a list of offending return codes and copies source bookmarks to a new file removing those affected.

 ## Requirements